psyrun/Advance.Penetration.Testing/APT.md

 			The wayback machine
 			whois
 			The victims own published information
-			* know what the organisation user resume
+			* know what the organization user resume

 **	SCANNING, ENUMERATION AND FINGERPRINTING